 M.O.D.O.K. is also a part of the Intelligencia and has played a part in creating the Red Hulk using both cosmic and gamma

 radiations.
 He teamed himself with the Leader, the Wizard, the Mad Thinker, the Red Ghost and Doctor Doom, a group of the smartest villains in the world, in a secret ploy for total and final annihilation of their enemies, namely the Hulk.
 Doom turned on the group after acquiring ancient texts and spells, leaving M.O.D.O.K. and the Leader calling the shots.
-They are responsible for capturing Reed Richards and Doctor Doom and have laid plans to capture the remaining 6 of the 8 smartest people on Earth.
-The plan is to absorb all of the 8 smartest's knowledge and use it to their advantage, afterward leaving the mindless husks to whatever the Wizard chooses to do with them.
+They were responsible for capturing Reed Richards and Doctor Doom and have laid plans to capture the remaining 6 of the 8 smartest people on Earth.
+The plan is to absorb their knowledge and use it to their own advantage, afterward leaving the mindless husks to whatever the Wizard chooses to do with them.
 M.O.D.O.K. and Leader soon use a cathexis ray to transform all the heroes and their personal army, the AIMarines, into "hulked-out" versions of themselves.
 One of the heroes, Amedeus Cho, becomes infected himself, gaining the ability to warp reality in a 10 foot radius and becoming the smartest man in the world.
 He then uses his reality warping powers to turn M.O.D.O.K. back into George Tarleton, who then escapes.

 Powers and Abilities